 We were blessed to have little boat traffic (only 10% of Erie Canal usage is commercial, the rest is recreational.)
 If we three land-lubbing women can manage this 41-footer, so can you!

 My college roommate, Becky who piloted a narrowboat holidays in the UK with her Mum was at the helm for most of our Erie Canal boat trip.
 Tammy, who admitted that she steered a sailboat in the San Francisco Bay, but never ‘landed the plane,’ took over as communications expert and was in charge of contacting the lockmasters and lift masters before we made our entry.
 I was the navigator, letting the crew (Becky and Tammy) know about our upcoming canal structures (and attempting to get photos of them.)

-Learn more about canal boating on the Erie Canal at www.eriecanaladventures.com
+Learn more about the Erie Canal boat trip at Erie Canal Adventures.

-Note: Some of the above links are affiliate links, which at no extra cost to you, will earn me a small commission and reduce the costs of running this site.
+Note: This website, UNSTOPPABLE Stacey Travel, contains affiliate links, which at no extra cost to you, will earn me a small commission and reduce the costs of running this site.
 Please know that commission or no commission, I genuinely recommend every product on this page.
 If you have any questions about these products, please let me know.

 As is common in the travel industry, UNSTOPPABLE Stacey was provided with accommodations, meals and other compensation for the purpose of review.
 While it has not influenced this review, UNSTOPPABLE Stacey believes in full disclosure of all potential conflicts of interest.

 Enjoy this article?
 Then please subscribe below, so you won’t miss upcoming tips and inspiration.